dominicattal/quake4/README.md

 Doesn't work if there are spaces in any of the fields

-Alternatively, run make quake4sucks to create a folder in this directory
+Alternatively, run `make manual` to create a folder in this directory

   ### RUN GAME